m-guggenmos/decog/README.md

 X2, y2 = make_classification()

 # Now we setup a list with three different classifiers by using the ClassifierDescriptor class.
+# Please note that still all requested permutations for the parameters of each classifier are
+# expanded (see simple example).
 clf_args_SVC = dict(kernel='linear', C=[[0.1, 1]])
 clf_args_RF = dict(criterion=['entropy', 'gini'], n_estimators=128)
 clfs = [